Kegon Engi Emaki: Historiographical value

 As an everyday narrative art, emakimono usually provide a great deal of information on the life and history of medieval Japan.
+Eleven red seals were affixed at various points on the scrolls to guard against loss or vandalism, and the work is known to have undergone at least three restorations between 1570 and the early modern era.
 However, this work differs from others in that it is set in Korea and China, and instead depicts the clothing and architecture of the Tang dynasty.
 Through its treatment of its religious message and its style, it also offers a special insight into the society and culture of the Kamakura period.

 Some historians also the link the work with the Jōkyū War (1221), during which Myōe protected ladies of the court; the legend of Zenmyō could have been a springboard to convert them to Kegon Buddhism by providing them with a model of a virtuous woman.
 In 1223, Myōe erected Zenmyō-ji, a temple in her honour near Kyoto.

 Provenance

 Nowadays, the emakimono is listed in the Register of National Treasures of Japan and is exhibited at the National Museums in Kyoto (the Gishō portion) and Tokyo (the Gengyō portion), after being stored for a long time by the Kōzan-ji; several scenes remain among the most representative of this art.
 However, the work has survived in a fragmentary way and some sections are missing; the reconstruction of the original scrolls has given rise to numerous studies, the most important of which is that of KL Brock in 1984.